 Note: Skip this section if using ready-made cashew butter.

-In a blender or food processor add cashew nuts and blend for 10-15 minutes, until the cashews have magically changed to a thick buttery consistency.
+In a blender or food processor, add cashew nuts and blend for 10-15 minutes until the cashews have magically changed to a thick buttery consistency.

-Pause every minute or when your machine gets hot and use a silicone spatula to scrape down the sides of the bowl periodically.
+Pause every minute or when your machine gets hot, and use a silicone spatula to scrape down the sides of the bowl periodically.
 This process will make it easier for your machine to process the cashew nuts into cashew butter.

-Once the cashews have turned to a slightly creamy consistency, add 1/2 tsp of Himalayan salt and 1 tsp of coconut oil, and process until incorporated.
+Once the cashews have turned to a slightly creamy consistency, add 1/2 tsp of Himalayan salt and 1 tsp of extra virgin coconut oil, and process until incorporated.
 You’ll end-up with a very creamy buttery consistency.

 Chocolate Paste

-Using low to medium heat, melt the chocolate, coconut oil and vanilla powder until well combined.
+Using low to medium heat, melt chocolate, coconut oil and vanilla powder until well combined.
 The results will be a slightly creamier chocolate paste.

 Remove double boiler from heat and set aside for a few minutes to cool down a bit.